What is the Suzuki Method?

 Do Suzuki students learn to read music well?

 Absolutely!
-In Jessica’s studio, students begin learning to read music as soon as they are able to read written letters and words and they continue to develop this skill alongside their ability to play by ear.
+In Jessica’s studio, students begin learning to read music as soon as they are able to read written letters and words and as soon as their playing technique can operate accurately using muscle memory.
+Students continue to develop this skill alongside their ability to play by ear.

 Why is ear training so important?
 Dr. Suzuki’s great experiment — that worked and amazed the globe! — was to teach music the same way we learn a language — through listening, imitating and interacting.
 Practically speaking, most musicians will affirm that training the ear is vital to being a musician and much harder to do than training the eye (a.k.a. learning to read music).
 So it makes sense on different fronts to begin music training focusing on the ear.
 A poignant example of this is Jessica’s music theory professor in graduate school that chose to give his daughter Suzuki violin lessons.

 What is the right age to start lessons?